wandb/codesearchnet/README.md

  ![alt text](images/architecture.png "Architecture")

  - This model ingests a parallel corpus of (`comments`, `code`) and learns to retrieve a code snippet given a natural language query.
 Specifically, `comments` are top-level function and method comments (ex: in Python called docstrings), and `code` is either an entire function or method.
-Throughout this repo, we refer to the terms docstring and query interchangibly.
+Throughout this repo, we refer to the terms docstring and query interchangeably.
  - The query has a single encoder, whereas each programming language has its own encoder (our initial release has three languages: Python, Java, and C#).
  - Encoders available are: Neural-Bag-Of-Words, RNN, 1D-CNN, Self-Attention (BERT), and a 1D-CNN+Self-Attention Hybrid.

 ## Primary Dataset

  Since we do not have a labeled dataset for semantic code search, we are using a proxy dataset that is a parallel corpus of (`comments`, `code`) to force code and natural language into the same vector space.
-We paritition the data into train, validation and test splits such that code from the same repository can only exist in one partition.
+We partition the data into train, validation and test splits such that code from the same repository can only exist in one partition.

 ## Auxilary Tests

  In order to guide our progress we also evaluate our model on external datasets that more closely resemble semantic search, as well as other tasks that test our ability to learn generalized representations of code.
 Throughout the documentation, we refer to these as **Auxilary tests**.
 An outline of these these tests are below:

 ### Search Auxilary Tests

 These tests use datasets that might more closely resemble natural language searches for code.

 1. [CoNala](https://conala-corpus.github.io/): Curated Stack Overflow data that is human-labeled with intent.
 From this we construct a parallel corpus of (code, intent).